 The mortality rate in this sample of young, predominantly male crack-cocaine users was extremely high (24.9 per 1000 individuals) - almost eight times that of the population from which they came.
 The medium age at death was 27 years and two-thirds of individuals had died before age 30.
-Although homicide is the commonest cause of death among young men in Sao Paulo, the age adjusted homicide rate for our sample was 7.74, suggesting that crack use significantly increases the risk of dying a violent death 12.
+Although homicide is the commonest cause of death among young men in Sao Paulo, the age adjusted homicide rate for our sample was 7.74, suggesting that crack use significantly increases the risk of dying a violent death (Ribeiro et al, 2004).

-Most studies that have examined mortality among drug users have been with heroin users ^{17,20-24} or include subjects using a broad range of substances 25-28.
+Most studies that have examined mortality among drug users have been with heroin users (Oppenheimer et al, 1994; Frischer et al, 1997; Sánchez-Carbonell et al, 2000; Hser et al, 2001; Quaglio et al, 2001; Termorshuizen et al; 2005) or include subjects using a broad range of substances (Fugeldtad et al, 1997; Ghodse et al, 1998; Oyefeso et al, 1999; Neumark et al, 2000).
 These studies report standardized mortality rates between 10 and 30 deaths per 1000 inhabitants.
 The mortality rate in our study is at the lower end of this range but our sample of crack users is much younger than most of the heroin users and the causes of death quite different.
 Heroin users tend to die from overdose or complications of infections with blood-borne viruses.
 Our sample primarily died of homicide (56,5%).
-Among follow-up studies of heroin users, mortality from homicide rarely exceeds 5%, with the exception of Goldstein et al. 18 who studied a population of male, Hispanic heroin users from New Mexico.
+Among follow-up studies of heroin users, mortality from homicide rarely exceeds 5%, with the exception of Goldstein et al (1995) who studied a population of male, Hispanic heroin users from New Mexico.

-In Los Angeles, Budd29 studied the first 114 post-mortems of subjects whose toxicology results were positive for cocaine.
+In Los Angeles, Budd (1989) studied the first 114 post-mortums of subjects whose toxicology results were positive for cocaine.
 Twenty-nine percent died of an overdose but 61% had suffered a violent death, with firearms or other weapons being responsible for 68% of these deaths.
 The author was not able to differentiate those violent deaths that had been caused by accident, suicide or homicide.